 All that repeating the service level agreement to me did was insure that I was going to cancel my service with them and find another company that would actually help figure out where the actual problem was coming from.

 Some hosting providers are willing to help you track down your issue and get it solved.
 Others expect a certain level of knowledge on your side to be able to use their service.
 It’s important to figure out how much help you’re going to need, then see what kind of help the hosting companies that you’re looking at will provide.

 Asking for recommendations about providers will help you get an understanding of what kind of service level you can expect.
-It’s worth it to pay a little more for a company who is dedicated to customer support, rather than be frustrated like I was and be stuck with not knowing where your problem is coming from.
+It’s worth it to pay a little more for a company who is dedicated to customer support, rather than be frustrated like I was in my early days and be stuck with a problem you can’t solve.

-One of the most important aspects of your hosting service is performance.
+One of the most important aspects to your hosting service is how fast it’s going to perform.
 Website speed is such a crucial issue.
 It’s one of the criteria that Google uses to evaluate your site for good reason.